-The Vortex SCCE uses a 40-bit password to implicitly authenticate the User and CO roles.
+The MCC7500 SCCE uses a 40-bit password to implicitly authenticate the User and CO roles.
 The password is initialized to a default value during manufacturing.
 After authenticating, the password may be changed at any time.
-Fifteen consecutive invalid authentication attempts erases all keys from the Key Database.
+Fifteen consecutive invalid authentication attempts cause the KPK to be zeroized and all keys in the Key Database to be marked invalid.